 - DC DMV Digital Registration Card

 Basic information on reciprocity, non-traditional vehicles, and leases and liens is available below, with links to further information on other pages.

-DC DMV offers registration reciprocity, or the recognition of registrations from other jurisdictions, for certain people, including full-time students, active duty military personnel, temporary or part-time District residents, and members of Congress.
+DC DMV offers registration reciprocity or the recognition of registrations from other jurisdictions, for certain people, including full-time students, active duty military personnel, temporary or part-time District residents, and members of Congress.
 Anyone who meets the criteria for reciprocity permit can obtain a reciprocity permit to place on his or her vehicle windshield.
-More information on reciprocity is available at the link below:

 DC DMV also services low speed vehicles, personal mobility devices (PMDs), motorcycles, and motorized bicycles.
-General information on these non-traditional vehicles is available at the link below:
+Find general information on these non-traditional vehicles.

-Information on registering imported motorcycles and motorized bicycles is available at the link below:
+Find more information on registering imported motorcycles and motorized bicycles.

 Special Considerations for Leases and Liens